New Zealand eTA

 |South Korea||Switzerland||Taiwan||United Arab Emirates||United States|

-To obtain a tourist visa for New Zealand, the applicant must present a valid passport and additional documents issued by the government.
+To obtain a NZeTA for New Zealand, the applicant must present a valid passport and additional documents issued by the Government.